 Search Pinterest, Behance, Dribbble, or Google for some inspiration.
 Found examples would serve as a reference material for you or designer(s) working on your infographic.
-Keep in mind that the style shouldn’t be in conflict with your content, it better not be outdated, and it should have appropriate tone (depends on your needs: more serious and corporate, or casual and fun).
+Keep in mind that the style shouldn’t be in conflict with your content.
+It better not be outdated.
+Similarly, it should have appropriate tone (depends on your needs: more serious and corporate, or casual and fun).

 4. Choose infographic type

 Frankly speaking, most of the time the type of data, the content itself dictates what type of infographic to choose.
 Here is a brief infographic types walkthrough: